 - After the above steps, The Device Management Screen will appear.
 Using the Scroll up and Down keys, Scroll down to Network Adaptor.
 Click it to extend the drop-down Menu.

 - Right Click on Network Adaptor and select Uninstall from the options presented.

 - Click OK and wait for the initiated process to Complete.

 - Once completed, restart your computer to reinstall the Uninstalled Network Adaptor.

-Once completed, see if the VPN Error 789 still occurs.
-If the problem still exists, move on to Solution-2 below.
+Once completed, see if VPN Error 789 still occurs.
+If the problem still exists, move on to Solution 2 below.

 When there is a misconfiguration of certificates or the pre-shared key from the client or server, VPN error 789 might occur.
-To ensure this does not happen, confirm proper configuration and also that the right certificate is being utilized in both the client and server sides.
-If a pre-shared key is being used, ensure that the correct key is utilized on both sides as well.
+To ensure this does not happen, confirm proper configuration and that the right certificate is utilized on both the client and server sides.
+If a pre-shared key is used, ensure the correct one is utilized on both sides.

 Solution-3: UDPE Encapsulation Registry Key

 This is the solution needed when the server and client are situated behind NAT. in this case, you must build and construct the AssumeUDPEncapsulationContextOnSendRule Registry Key.